ronf/asyncssh/docs/api.rst

 are installed.

-Supported certificate types include OpenSSH version 01 certificates for DSA, RSA, ECDSA, and Ed25519 keys.
-Support is also available for the certificate critical options of force-command and source-address and the extensions permit-X11-forwarding, permit-agent-forwarding, permit-port-forwarding, and permit-pty.
+Supported certificate types include OpenSSH version 01 certificates for DSA, RSA, ECDSA, and Ed25519 keys and X.509 certificates for DSA, RSA, and ECDSA keys.

+Support is also available for the certificate critical options of force-command and source-address and the extensions permit-X11-forwarding, permit-agent-forwarding, permit-port-forwarding, and permit-pty in OpenSSH certificates.

-Several public key and certificate formats are supported including PKCS#1 and PKCS#8 DER and PEM, OpenSSH, and RFC4716 formats.
+Several public key and certificate formats are supported including PKCS#1 and PKCS#8 DER and PEM, OpenSSH, RFC4716, and X.509 DER and PEM formats.

 PEM and PKCS#8 password-based encryption of private keys is supported, as is OpenSSH private key encryption when the bcrypt package is installed.